tidyverse/tidyverse.org/content/articles/2019-09-devtools-2.2.1.markdown

 error.
 Using ellipsis instead causes a full error to occur in these cases, catching many more bugs when they happen. `check_dots_used()` is now used for any devtools function taking `...`.

+devtools 2.2.1 introduces a new option `devtools.ellipsis_action` to control the behavior of ellipsis in devtools.
+Because there are some cases, like when a given package is already installed, that devtools does not actually use any of the arguments in `...`.

+`devtools.ellipsis_action` takes one of the following arguments
+  - `rlang::abort` - to emit an error if arguments are unused
+  - `rlang::warn` - to emit a warning if arguments are unused
+  - `rlang::inform` - to emit a message if arguments are unused
+  - `rlang::signal` - to emit a message if arguments are unused

+Using `rlang::signal` will produce no output unless the custom condition is caught, so it is the best way to retain backwards compatibility with devtools behavior prior to 2.2.0.

 ## Acknowledgements